mennovanslooten/mockqa/README.md

 	# Targets are CSS selectors like #some-id, .some-class or a[href].
 	# jQuery extensions like :text and :password are also allowed.
+	# In fact, everything that jQuery allows is allowed

 	# Asserts are special kinds of commands that test the page for a certain condition.
 	# If an assert fails, the test is cancelled.